JetBrains/kotlin/MULTIPLATFORM.md

 Kotlin sources (`greeting/ios/src` in this sample).
 Choose the framework created as a target to add these sources to.
 Do this for the common code of the library too.

-Now the framework is added and all Kotlin API are available from Swift code (note that you need to build the framework in order to get code completion).
+Now the framework is added and all the Kotlin API are available from Swift code (note that you need to build the framework in order to get code completion).
 Let's print our greeting:

     import Greeting